theodorayy/singpass-face-demo-cdn-free/README.md

 The assets source at https://cdn.iproov.app/ – where the typography, verification engine, and other files are stored in a CDN.

-To download the assets files, refer here for all the files.
+To download the assets files, refer to [iProov's npm package](https://www.jsdelivr.com/package/npm/@iproov/web) for all the files.
 You should be able to download the package from there.
 Here are the next steps on what you need to do:

 1. Unzip the package
 2. Copy the **iproov-assets** folder into **/dist**